Acidosis: Acidemia

-Acidemia is said to occur when arterial pH falls below 7.35 (except in the fetus – see below), while its counterpart (alkalemia) occurs at a pH over 7.45.
-Arterial blood gas analysis and other tests are required to separate the main causes.
+Alkalemia occurs at a pH of over 7.45.
+Arterial blood gas analysis and other tests are required to separate the main causes, which are clear in certain situations.
+For instance, a diabetic with ketoacidosis is a recognizable case where the main cause of acidemia is essentially obvious.

 The rate of cellular metabolic activity affects and, at the same time, is affected by the pH of the body fluids.
 In mammals, the normal pH of arterial blood lies between 7.35 and 7.50 depending on the species (e.g., healthy human-arterial blood pH varies between 7.35 and 7.45).
-Blood pH values compatible with life in mammals are limited to a pH range between 6.8 and 7.8.
-Changes in the pH of arterial blood (and therefore the extracellular fluid) outside this range result in irreversible cell damage.

 Signs and symptoms

 Nervous system involvement may be seen with acidosis and occurs more often with respiratory acidosis than with metabolic acidosis.
 Signs and symptoms that may be seen in acidosis include headaches, confusion, feeling tired, tremors, sleepiness, flapping tremor, and dysfunction of the cerebrum of the brain which may progress to coma if there is no intervention.

+In extreme cases symptoms can be anorexia, diabetes mellitus, chronic nephritis or pneumonia.